Code-Institute-Submissions/fdasabino-fullstack_toolkit/README.md

 [Django - 3.2.9](https://www.djangoproject.com/)

-- Django was used as the main framework for this project
+- Django was used as the main framework for this project.

 [Bootstrap 5](https://getbootstrap.com/)